edharcourt/CS220Spring24/hw6.md

 ## Day of the Week (5 points)
 Create a directory in your repo named `hw6`.
-Implement the day of week function by converting the following C function into assembly language.
+Implement the day of week function below by converting it into assembly ARMv8 language.
 Put the function in a file named `dow.s`.
 Include a header file `dow.h`.

 Do this translation from C to assembly on your own.
 You will need to do